rzm0572/24Fall-ADS-Project/src/project2/README.md

 ## Preparation

+1. Run `./init.sh` to prepare the environment.

-1. Download the dataset from [Benchmarks for 9th DIMACS Implementation Challenge - Shortest Paths](http://www.dis.uniroma1.it/challenge9/download.shtml) and put them in `data/raw` directory.
+2. Download the dataset from [Benchmarks for 9th DIMACS Implementation Challenge - Shortest Paths](http://www.dis.uniroma1.it/challenge9/download.shtml) and put them in `data/raw` directory.

-2. Run `python3 utils/dataGen.py` to preprocess the data and generate the queries.
+3. Run `python3 utils/dataGen.py` to preprocess the data and generate the queries.

 ## Build and Run